 I completed the challenge with my dad in the last week of September 2016.
 We did it unsupported staying in B&B’s along the way.
-We also choose a slightly longer route (1400km), that meant we avoided all the busy A roads, opting for the quieter, safer, more scenic route.
+We also choose a slightly longer route (1400km), which meant we avoided all the busy A roads, opting instead for a quieter, safer, more scenic route.

-Prior to peddling away from the signpost at Land’s End, my dad had never ridden further than 100km and never ridder two days back to back!
-Despite this, he smashed out 200km a day to finish a little under 7 days… well done dad, what an amazing adventure we had!!
+Prior to pedalling away from the signpost at Land’s End, my dad had never ridden further than 100km and never ridder two days back to back!
+Despite this, he smashed out 200km a day to finish a little under 7 days… well done Dad, what an amazing adventure we had!

-Although we were unsupported, and carrying everything we needed, by staying in B&B’s & pubs and eating in restaurants meant we didn’t actually need that much kit with us and we were able to keep the bikes fairly light.
+Although we were unsupported, and carrying everything we needed, by staying in B&B’s & pubs, and eating in restaurants, we didn’t were able to keep the bikes fairly light as we didn’t need much kit with us.
 The steep gradients come fast and furious in Cornwall and Devon, so to protect those knees and Achilles you really want to pack light.

 In addition, whilst you travel up through England, shops are pretty regular along the route, so you don’t need to pack spares of everything.
 Scotland is, of course, a little more remote, so it’s important for the last few stages you make sure you have suitable supplies of food and spares on the bike, but for England, you can resupply more frequently and therefore keep the bike weight down.